-How would you feel walking in a crowded vet clinic, and all of a sudden, your legs get tied up by nothing but your dog leash?
+How would you feel walking in a crowded vet clinic, and suddenly, your legs get tied up by nothing but your dog leash?
 You will undoubtedly be embarrassed, but it is your fault anyway.
 Why?
 You failed to teach your dog the primary leash skills.

 Gather and assess all the materials you need

-Before you step out of your home intending to leash-train your dog, ensure you have all the equipment you need.
+Before you leave your home intending to leash-train your dog, ensure you have all the necessary equipment.
 The materials you need don’t cost much, but not having them with you can create a setback in your training.

 The materials include a leash, treats, bottle of water, and collar (if you find one useful).